-Listening and Nonverbal Communication Effective listening across communication contexts is essential to understanding in relationships, during group task activities, in response to public presentations, and in communication across differences.
+Listening and Nonverbal Communication

+Effective listening across communication contexts is essential to understanding in relationships, during group task activities, in response to public presentations, and in communication across differences.
 The course presents theory and research that informs skills and provides opportunity to develop personal skill in listening.
 It is recommended that students take Nonverbal Communication at the same time (since the courses are partnered together).
-Nonverbal communication is an analogue to verbal communication that influences understanding and meaning in virtually all communication contexts.
-This course will identify the functions of nonverbal communication across the various nonverbal channels such as body, face, eye, space, artifact, touch, paralanguage, silence, time and smell.
-It is recommended that students take Listening at the same time as Nonverbal (since the courses run together).
 Taken by students electing the Communications concentration during the fourth semester.